se-uhd/llm-guidelines-website/guidelines/index.md

 # Guidelines

 This set of guidelines is currently a DRAFT and based on a discussion sessions with researchers at the 2024 International Software Engineering Research Network ([ISERN](https://isern.fraunhofer.de})) meeting and at the 2nd [Copenhagen Symposium on Human-Centered Software Engineering AI](https://www.danielrusso.org/copenhagen-symposium-human-centered-ai-software-engineering/).
-This fraft is meant as a starting point for further discussions in the community with the aim of developing a common understanding of how we should conduct and report empirical studies involving LLMs.
+This fraft is meant as a starting point for further discussions in the community with the aim of developing a common understanding of how we should conduct and report empirical studies involving large language models (LLMs).

 ## Scope

-As mentioned in the [study types](/stufy-types), we currently focus on large language models, that is, on natural language processing, and not on multimodal foundation models in general.

-~~**TODO:** Clarify scope of this guidelines (e.g., that they do not apply to using GenAI for proof-reading, etc.).~~

 Given the exponential growth in LLM usage across all research domains, it is useful to clarify the scope of study types to which these guidelines apply.
+First, as mentioned in the [study types](/stufy-types), we currently focus on large language models, that is, on natural language processing, and not on multimodal foundation models in general.
-LLMs are widely used to support several aspects of the overall research process – from fairly simple tasks such as proof-reading, spell-checking, text translation though to more significant activiies such as data coding and synthesis of literature reviews.
-These activities are research-topic agnostic.
+Second, LLMs are already widely used to support several aspects of the overall research process – from fairly simple tasks such as proof-reading, spell-checking, text translation though to more significant activities such as data coding and synthesis of literature reviews.
+Simpler activities that are closely related to authorship as, for instance, documented in the [ACM Policy on Authorship](https://www.acm.org/publications/policies/frequently-asked-questions) are research-topic agnostic.
 At best, researchers might be asked at the time of paper submission to clarify the role played by LLMs in paper preparation.
-It is clear that many of the specific guidelines suggested here are not all that relevant for the above categories of research-agnostic LLM usage.
-However, when LLM usage is more research-centric, specifically in the context of software engineering, these guidelines should apply.
-Indeed, in any domain where LLM usage is central aspect of the actual research topic itself, these guidelines would be a good starting point.
+It is clear that many of the guidelines suggested here are more specific than such research-agnostic LLM usage.
+The scope of our guidelines focuses on LLM usage that is more research-centric, specifically in the context of software engineering.
+However, in any domain where LLM usage is central aspect of the actual research topic itself, the guidelines would be a good starting point.

 ## Overview